qsniyg/maxurl/README.rst

 Translations
 ============

 Currently translations are stored inside the source code (userscript.user.js).
-I'm currently working on trying to separate this into a separate file in order to make this easier for translators, but for now:
+I'm planning to move this into a separate file in order to make this easier for translators, but for now:

 * All message strings are stored as a JS object as ``strings`` (search for ``var strings =`` in the source code, it's near the top)